 Collecting payments and information from groups oftentimes requires a transition from online payments to in-person (or point-of-sale) payments.
 Fortunately, Cheddar Up can serve both needs for group organizers – keeping all payments within one platform.
-Cheddar Up’s iOS and Android mobile apps and card reader create a seamless point-of-sale solution for group organizers.
+Cheddar Up’s iOS and Android mobile apps and card reader (or Tap on Mobile experience) create a seamless point-of-sale solution for group organizers.

 Collect in-person payments

 Cheddar Up has point-of-sale functionality built into its mobile apps.
 It’s perfect for selling in-person merchandise or when transitioning from online payments to in-person for any program or event (keeping all funds tracked and located in one spot!).

 Here’s how to collect using Cheddar Up’s point-of-sale functionality:

 - Download the Cheddar Up mobile app (if you plan to collect with our Bluetooth card reader, turn the reader on (and don't miss these tips!)).